FAQs

 Can I cook your food?

-Not only does cooking reduce the nutritional value of the fresh healthy ingredients, cooking bone results in it becoming brittle, potentially splintering and should not be digested by your dog in this state.
+No. Our recipes contain crushed real bone.
+Not only does cooking change the nutritional value of the fresh healthy ingredients, cooking bone results in it becoming brittle, potentially splintering and should not be ingested by your dog in this state.

 Can my dog get sick eating raw meat?

-Nature always intended dogs to eat raw, hence their bodies are biologically adept to process a raw food diet, along with the naturally occurring bacteria.
-The highly acidic pH of their stomach and accompanying short digestive tract assists passing of pathogens, without any health concerns.
-However, to be safe please ensure proper storage and handling methods are followed to avoid development of harmful bacteria.
-For more information, visit – Bacteria And Raw Food.
+Nature always intended dogs to eat raw foods, hence their bodies are biologically adept to process a raw diet, along with the naturally occurring bacteria.
+The acidic pH of their stomach and accompanying short digestive tract assists passing of pathogens, without any health concerns.
+To be safe please ensure proper storage and handling methods are followed to avoid development of harmful bacteria.
+For more information on bacteria and raw food, visit – Bacteria And Raw Food.

 Bacteria in pet food - beneficial bacteria with Dr. Duncan